xtatixone/.github/deploy/agreements.md

 - Copy, modify, distribute or create derivative works of the source code or binaries.
 - Decompile, reverse-engineer, disassemble or attempt to discover the source code.
-- Remove or alter any copyright, trademark, or proprietary notices.
+- Remove or alter any copyright, or proprietary notices.

 ### 5. Community and Contributions